 Millions of people have taken his course and used them as well.
 This means you can be confident that the baby steps will help you.
 If you use them right, you will build a strong financial foundation for you and your family.

-Today we’re going to go over each step in detail and explain how it is vital to accelerating your path to financial independence.
+Today we’re going to go over each step in detail.
+We’ll explain how they are vital to speeding up your path to financial freedom.

 Dave Ramsey’s Baby Steps